jpmulligan/random-gutenberg/README.md

 # random-gutenberg
 Randomly generated sentences from Project Gutenberg texts.

 Given a list of Project Gutenberg book IDs, load the texts from the web, build Markov chains, and generate some random sentences.
 I used this to produce some randomly generated G.K.
 Chesterton.
-You also mix authors in the list because everyone needs some Pride and Prejudice mixed with Kama Sutra in their life.
+You can also mix authors in the list because everyone needs some Pride and Prejudice mixed with Kama Sutra in their life.

 Requires:
 * Gutenberg: https://pypi.python.org/pypi/Gutenberg